radzmi/STQD6324_Data_Management_Assigment1/README.md

 3. Moderately Performing Categories:

 - Daily Use Products (e.g., Chairs and Tables): These items occupy the middle of the profitability spectrum.
 Despite being essential items with potentially high sales volumes, their lower profit margins might be due to heavy discounting or their generally lower price points compared to higher-end office supplies.

+## Conclusion
+Understanding product profitability is essential for making informed business decisions.
+This analysis of Amazon's product categories highlights significant variations in profitability across different segments.
+By focusing on high-profit items, improving margins on lower-profit categories, and optimizing pricing strategies, Amazon can enhance its overall profitability and maintain its competitive advantage in the e-commerce market.